Alfa Romeo Twin Cam engine: Competition variations and specials

-Alfa Romeo's Autodelta competition arm produced a multiplicity of variations on the Twin Cam for different racing classes and cars including the racing oriented GTA.
+Alfa Romeo's Autodelta competition arm produced several variations on the Twin Cam for different racing classes and cars, including the racing oriented GTA.
 Displacements ranged from a 1283 cc over-square version with a bore and stroke of 84x57.9 mm up to a 2056 cc version with a bore and stroke of 86x88.5 mm.
 Many of these engines used dual ignition systems (see "Twin Spark").

 Even though Alfa Romeo never sold a production version of the Twin Cam with more than 8 valves, at least two 16 valve cylinder heads were available.
 A number of Autodelta engines had them, and another 16-valve head was developed by the tuner Franco Angelini.

 Some Autodelta cylinder heads had an included angle between the intake and exhaust valves narrower than the 80° used in the majority of the production engines.
 These heads are called "testa stretta" (narrow head).

 Some engines also had what was called a "monosleeve" liner, where all four cylinder bore liners are cast side-by-side in a single piece.

 The 1959 Asardo 1500 AR-S was a one-off non-Alfa prototype that used a custom-built version of the Twin Cam.
 Starting with a 1290 cc block the bore was increased to 79.5 mm by using custom pistons and wet liners from Mahle so that its final displacement was 1489 cc and power was 135 bhp.